Richard-poiqwer/ERC-Propulsion/odrive_ros/README.md

 1) Ensure the `urdf/rover.urdf` is installed or robot_description parameter is provided (the launch does this).
 2) Run `ros2 launch odrive_ros odrive_launch.py`.
 3) Open RViz, add a TF and RobotModel display to see wheel rotations from `/joint_states`.

-Safety notes and tuning checklist
-- Position mode requires properly calibrated/homed encoders on the ODrive.
-- Start with conservative `trap_traj` limits and `accel` values.
-- Use an isolated/power-limited bench PSU when testing motion.

-Next steps / optional additions
-- Add a small simulator node that publishes fake `/joint_states` so you can validate RViz without hardware.
-- Provide a C++ `ros2_control` `SystemInterface` wrapper for production/higher-performance control.

-If you want, I can now run a local packaging/build check or add a simple simulator node to the repo.